SWIFT/BIC code Checker

 White Topic Highlight Swift Code

-2. Country code: The two following letters stands for the country name, where the bank is located.
+The next two letters show the country where the bank is based.

-3. Location code: These two characters are a letter and a number.
-These points out the location of the bank's headquarter.
+These two characters are a letter and a number.
+They point out the location of the bank's headquarters.

 Frequently Asked Questions

-What are the common mistakes to look for when checking a SWIFT code?
+What are the common mistakes to look for when checking a SWIFT/BIC code?

 What happens if you enter the wrong number?

-What happens when you send money to a non-existent SWIFT code?
+What happens if you send money using a non-existent SWIFT/BIC code?

 Ready to try Qonto?